ansible-lockdown/RHEL10-CIS-Audit/README.md

 - lightweight
 - self contained

-It works using a set of configuration files and directories to audit STIG of RHEL/CentOS 7 servers.
-These files/directories correlate to the STIG Level and STIG_ID
+It works using a set of configuration files and directories to audit CIS of RHEL family 10 servers.
+These files/directories correlate to the CIS Level and STIG_ID

 Tested on

-- RHEL10 - Beta and GA
+- RHEL10
+- almalinux10
+- rocky10

 ## Requirements